-Graduate students may also receive a number of scholarships offered by the Department of Economics, including the Professor Jaleel Ahmad Scholarship and the Balvir and Ranjna Singh Memorial Graduate Award.
-Scholarship amounts range from $1,500 to $3,500.
+Graduate students may receive a number of scholarships offered by the Department of Economics, including the Professor Jaleel Ahmad Scholarship and the Balvir and Ranjna Singh Memorial Graduate Award.
+Scholarship.

 The Faculty of Arts and Science supports graduate students by offering fellowships and out-of-province fee remission awards.
 Other funding opportunities available through the faculty include Concordia Merit Scholarship and Conference Travel Awards.

 Consideration for Entrance Awards is automatically part of the admissions process for all new students.

 Students who wish to have work experience before going into the job market can apply to the MA Co-operative Program.
 In order to qualify, students must complete one semester, be in good academic standing and get the approval of the Graduate Program Director.
 Once accepted into the program, students take two work terms in addition to their academic semesters.